chende008/react-native-easy-app/README.en-US.md

   * 1.7.8 Fix the bug that XImage does not support tintColor style when there is a click event.
   * 1.7.9 XFlatList adds ref attribute: ref => this.flatList = ref, so that XFlatList can support the related methods owned by FlatList, the usage is as follows: this.refreshList.flatList.scrollToOffset({...}).
   * 1.7.12 When the request is successful, the meaningless timeout timer is cleared in time to reduce unnecessary waste of timer resources.
+  * 1.7.13 XFlatList adds attributes renderFooter, indicatorProps to control its style and attributes more flexibly.

 ### Usage